LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 I strongly advise against downgrading.
 But if you choose to downgrade GEGL Effects or any of my plugins that has a GEGL Enum List (blend mode switchers) to an earlier version, you must go to `/config/GIMP/2.10/filters` and delete the saved settings file associate with the plugin.
-You can find it by searching the plugins name,  If this is not done it will keep reporting that a file is corrupt and not allow you to make presets.** **MULTIPLE VERSIONS OF ANY OF MY PLUGINS CANNOT CO-EXIST**.** Gimp will always select the earliest one.
+You can find it by searching the plugins name,  If this is not done it will keep reporting that a file is corrupt and not allow you to make presets.** **MULTIPLE VERSIONS OF ANY OF MY PLUGINS CANNOT CO-EXIST**.** GIMP will always select the earliest one.
 The only exception to this is a builds of GEGL Effects I provided where I renamed the ENUM list to make them co-compatible.
 I recommend you don't downgrade unless you know what you are doing.
 Downgrading plugins can break .xcf files in 2.99.17+ and bring back crashes from the past.